Servebolt/servebolt-optimizer/README.md

 ## Changelog

+#### 3.5.48
+* Bugfix: on Servebolt Linux 8/php 8.3+ the purge candidate urls were filtering too many out of being purgable.
+* Bugfix: False positive error in logs when logged in at that Cache-Tag headers could not be sent.
+Cache-Tags should never be present for logged in users.

 #### 3.5.47
 * Added option to purge all caches, including the Server and CDN.
 This applies to those hosted on Servebolt Linux 8 only and using Accelerated Domains or Servebolt CDN.
 * Fixed some deprecation errors on admin sub menus that have been converted to tabs.